oracle/node-oracledb/INSTALL.md

 - Run: `npm run buildbinary`

-  Ignore errors about `git`, which is used to record some basic metadata when this command is run in git clone.
+  Ignore errors about `git`, which is used to record some basic metadata when this command is run in a git clone.

 - Optionally run the above commands on other architectures and copy the resulting `package/Staging/*` files to your local `package/Staging` directory.